 The comparison against in-situ (mainly buoy) observations is shown in Figure 19.
-SRAL SWH is 0.18 m higher than the in-situ observations for this cycle.
-The SDD (a proxy to the random error) is 0.30 m which is ~11% of the mean.
-The slight overestimation of SRAL SWH compared to in-situ observations for waves with SWH values in excess of 3-4 m can be seen by tracing the "x" and "o" symbols in Figure 19, which represent the mean of the collocations.
-In general, SWH product from Sentinel-3A is as good as those from other altimeters and in-situ observations (not shown).
+SRAL SWH is virtually unbiased compared to the in-situ observations for this cycle after the implementation of PB 2.24.
+This is quite an improvement compared to previous cycles.
+The extends to the value of the symmetric slope which is now very close to unity.
+The SDD (a proxy to the random error) is 0.33 m which is ~11% of the mean (not changed after PB 2.24).
+In general, SWH product from Sentinel-3A is as good as those from other altimeters and in-situ observations (not shown) but it is too early for a comprehensive comparison after the implementation of PB2.24 since there is not many measurements exceed SWH of 6 m.
 It is important to state that most of in-situ observations are located in the Northern Hemisphere around the American and European coasts.